gthreats/healthcare-supplychain-training-process-improvement/02_onboarding-academy/30-60-90-New-Hire-Enablement.md

 ---

 ## My thought process on this as a Manager
-“This framework lets leaders see exactly where new hires are succeeding or struggling and intervene early—before errors impact operations or compliance.”
+“This framework lets leaders see exactly where new hires are succeeding or struggling and intervene early, before errors impact operations or compliance.”